varunpiram/Stock-Price-Predictor/README.md

 ### Use:
 This project can be run locally through a simple command-line interface.
 To run this project, simply follow setup instructions and run `app.py`.

-For testing purposes, users can run an instance of the app in code via the `.run(scoreToggle=False)`method if they choose to disable sentiment scoring (as this can be very time consuming over large time periods).
+For testing purposes, users can run an instance of the app in code via the `.run(scoreToggle=False)` method if wish choose to disable sentiment scoring (as this can be very time consuming over large time periods).
 ### Setup:
 Clone this repository, and install necessary libraries via: